-The Professional Master of Science program in environmental health, with a specialzation in toxicology, is an excellent choice for students who want to add experience, academics, and service to their resume to differentiate themselves from the traditional applicant pursuing either a professional program or career opportunity.
+The Master of Science (professional) in Toxicology is an excellent choice for students who want to add experience, academics, and service to their resume to differentiate themselves from the traditional applicant pursuing either a professional program or career opportunity.
 The program offers students flexibility in class choices and in time to completion.

 Environmental health professionals study how people interact with their environment in order to understand how the environment may positively or negatively affect human health.